umbraco/OurUmbraco/README.md

 To log in, try `root` / `Not_A_Real_Password` for the backoffice and `member423@non-existing-mail-provider.none` / `Not_A_Real_Password` for the frontend.

-##Projects
+##Projects Area
-If the projects section seems empty then that's because you need to rebuild the Examine indexes for it through the Developer section of Umbraco
+If the projects area seems empty then that's because you need to rebuild the Examine indexes for it through the Developer section of Umbraco

-##Documentation
+##Documentation area
-If the documentation section seems empty then that's because you need to download the documentation, look for the the `Github Documentation` tab in the dashboards in the Developer section of Umbraco and use the `Get Docs!!` button.
+If the documentation area seems empty then that's because you need to download the documentation, look for the the `Github Documentation` tab in the dashboards in the Developer section of Umbraco and use the `Get Docs!!` button.

 ##Syncing your fork with the original repository
 To sync your fork with this original one, you'll have to add the upstream url once: